Jun-Liu-291/OCR/README.md

 ### 4.1.3 Denoising:
 In this part, we use a 3-by-3 median filter to denoise the image.
 The results show this filter successfully get rid of the noise in the image.
 The results is showed in Figure 4.1.4.1.

+### 4.1.4 Rotate:
+Since after we rotate the original image, the part of the corner will be fulfilled with pixels equal to one, but what we want should be zero.
+So I convert it to a RGBA image and composite it with two white colored new images with the same size to avoid the corner turned to be black.
+And after conducting the rotation, I change it back to binary image.
+And after we successfully rotate the image, we find that if we let the background to be black and the characters to be white will be more convenient for us.
+The final results is showed in Figure 4.1.5.1.

+### 4.1.5 Line segmentation
+The results is showed in the Figure 4.1.6.1.
+As we can see, the image of lines is not strictly straightforward.
+It might because the of the distortion caused by the camera.